jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.6.7 PolygonLongAxis
+#### 8.6.11 PolygonLongAxis

-This tool can be used to map the long axis of polygon features..
+This tool can be used to map the long axis of polygon features.

 *Parameters*: